metabase/metabase/docs/troubleshooting-guide/cant-see-tables.md

 ## Check table access

-To test that the table you are trying to query actually exists and that you have permission to access it:
+To make sure that your table is actually queryable by Metabase:

 1. Go to the Metabase [SQL editor](../questions/native-editor/writing-sql.md).
 2. Look for your table:
     ```
     SELECT *
-    FROM SOMEWHERE
+    FROM your_table
     ```

-where `SOMEWHERE` is the table you think you should be able to see.
-If there's a problem with your table name or access, you'll get an error message like:
+If there's a problem with your table name or database permissions, you'll get an error message like:

 - [Table not found](https://www.metabase.com/learn/debugging-sql/sql-syntax#column-or-table-name-is-not-found-or-not-recognized)
 - [Permission denied](./data-permissions.md#getting-a-permission-denied-error-message)

+For less common errors, try searching or asking the [Metabase community](https://discourse.metabase.com/).

+**Explanation**

+Something might have changed on database side: your table could've been renamed or dropped, or the permissions revoked.

 ## Metabase permissions

-If there's only a few people who can't view tables out of all your Metabase accounts, see [A user group has the wrong access to a table or schema](./data-permissions.md#a-user-group-has-the-wrong-access-to-a-table-or-schema).
+If there are only a few people who can't view tables, see [A user group has the wrong access to a table or schema](./data-permissions.md#a-user-group-has-the-wrong-access-to-a-table-or-schema).

 **Explanation**

-Metabase uses a group-based permission model: people belong to groups, and administrators can set permissions so that some groups cannot see all of the tables.
+Metabase uses a group-based permission model: people belong to groups, and admins can set permissions to hide tables from groups.

 ## MongoDB